phpsu/phpsu/docs/CommandLine/Sync.md

 ```

 This option shows how the synchronisation is going to perform without actually synchronising anything.
-It will show you the commands that would run without the `--dry-run` option
+`--dry-run` gives you the exact commands so you can check them.

 ### The Option --all